zchee/golang-wiki/DeveloperExperienceWG.md

-Developer Experience Working Group is a team trying to improve Go developer's experience with the language, libraries, tools and broadly within the language ecosystem.
+Developer Experience Working Group is a team trying to improve Go developer's experience with the language, libraries, and tools.

 # Goals